'A brilliantly written thriller' Parmenion Books

 Yet none of that can prepare Jack for the shocking modern-day reality he encounters when he seeks the prize – in a place of desolation where life is worth no more than the value of a ransom, but where the quest leads him on another mission, to a deadly Nazi cargo that must be kept from the terrorists at all costs.
 In a world where the shadow of war is as dark as it was when the Babylonians ravaged the land, Jack must fuse past and present as he never has done before in a terrifying final showdown where the future of humanity itself is at stake.

-More covers will be added for other editions as they are published.
-Click on the images for Amazon.
+More covers will be added as they are published.
+Click on the images for Amazon or the publisher website.